 Congressman Eric Massa (D- NY) is not a big fan of the “founders” and their reason for setting up the House.
 This weekend he spoke to a group at the Netroots convention and said he knows that his constituents are against the public option, and the single payer system, but he is going to vote for it despite his constituents objections.
 He just doesn’t care what the public thinks, he will vote against the interests of his district:

 Representative Eric Massa (D- NY) addressed an intimate group of Netroots activists during their annual Netroots Nation gathering in Pittsburgh this weekend.
 Mr. Massa reiterated his support for a single payer health care bill.
-He discussed the risks he takes for wanting to support such a measure in his “right wing Republican district.”
+He discussed the risks he takes for wanting to support such a measure in his “right wing Republican district.”take our poll - story continues below

 According to Swing State Project, Mr. Massa won his 2008 race by two percentage points.
 The district’s voting pattern index (PVI) is a Republican +5 seat.
 The National Republican Congressional Committee has the upstate New York congressman in their sights for 2010 along with 69 other House Democrats as reported by Politico.
 The transcript is below, and check out the corresponding video above.